Cupla

-As a Relationship Expert, and someone who is soon to be married, I’m knee-deep in wedding planning and am overwhelmed by all the advice for soon-to-be newlyweds.
+As a Relationship Expert, and someone who is soon to be married, I’m knee-deep in wedding planning and am overwhelmed by all the tips for newlyweds.
 With articles ranging from: How should the groom knot his tie?
 To… How much should you spend on a bridesmaid gift?
 The information is endless.
 But, most advice stops at the wedding day.
-Except for advice on wording those all-so-important thank you notes!
+Except for advice on wording those all-so-important thank-you notes!

 Your relationship might change